GoogleChrome/developer.chrome.com/site/en/blog/topics-enhancements/index.md

 We are excited about these updates to the Topics API and believe that they not only will make it more effective for advertisers and keep ads relevant for people, but still preserve privacy.
 Per-caller filtering updates and speed improvements are already available in Chrome 114.
 Taxonomy updates will be available in Q3 2023.
-User controls updates will be available early next year.
+User controls updates will be available by early next year.
 We are committed to continuing to listen to ecosystem feedback as we build new, more private technologies for the web.